Online course: Human security and the military role

 Finding the utility of military force to protect civilians from violence.

-- Military and civilian personnel from worldwide military forces, UN and NATO.
+- Military and civilian personnel from national armed forces.

 The lessons provide valuable insights for military planners.
 They are also useful for scholars, academics, humanitarian workers and others involved in human security and protection of civilians.

-The course is 100% online.
-You can complete the course at your own pace from your own office or at home.
+This is an online course.
+You can complete the course at your own pace from your office or at home.

 Problems with login?
 Inform us at email@example.com